Far East Consortium International: A Deep Value Asset Play

 Far East Consortium International Limited (FEC) is a Hong Kong-listed multinational property and hospitality conglomerate that is currently one of the most mispriced real estate companies in the world.

-As of 9 December 2025, the stock trades at approximately HK2.14 billion.
-Against an independently verified adjusted net asset value (NAV) of HK18.35 billion of unrecognized hotel revaluation surplus, HK51 billion development pipeline.
+As of 9 December 2025, the stock trades at approximately HK$0.70, giving it a market capitalization of ~HK$2.14 billion.
+Against an independently verified adjusted net asset value (NAV) of HK$9.13 per share, the company is priced at a staggering 92% discount â a level typically reserved for companies facing imminent insolvency, not a cash-generating group with HK$18.35 billion of unrecognized hotel revaluation surplus, HK$3.7 billion of liquidity, and a HK$51 billion development pipeline.

-FEC is not a pure developer; it is a hybrid “Build-to-Sell / Build-to-Hold” platform with four defensive recurring-income engines (Dorsett hotels, Care Park car parks, gaming, and residential rentals) layered on top of a traditional development business.
+FEC is not a pure developer; it is a hybrid âBuild-to-Sell / Build-to-Holdâ platform with four defensive recurring-income engines (Dorsett hotels, Care Park car parks, gaming, and residential rentals) layered on top of a traditional development business.
 This diversification, combined with aggressive deleveraging and opportunistic asset recycling, has created a classic net-net opportunity in a sector that the market has abandoned.

-Company Structure & the “Asian Wallet” Ecosystem
+Company Structure & the âAsian Walletâ Ecosystem

 Headquartered in Hong Kong and led by the Chiu family (56%+ ownership), FEC operates in eight countries with a deliberate focus on middle-class Asian demand: